pds-data-dictionaries/ldd-lucy/docs/source/user/user-guide.md

 The Lucy_Targt_List class and attributes describe the list of potential targets in a given science observation.
 This information is supplemental to the Target_Identification class found in all observational data products and is derived from SPICE calculations.
-The attributes included in this call are as follows:
+The attributes included in this class are as follows:

       lucy:target_fov_count
       lucy:target_fov_name